 According to the study, we sent 75% of the food waste to landfill and composted a measly 6%.

->

-> What we’re referring to as food waste actually holds something very valuable – nutrients.
+What I’m referring to as food waste actually holds something very valuable – nutrients.

->

-> When food waste is sent to landfill not only is energy used during transportation but as the food rots, it’s precious nutrients are lost and it emits methane gas.
+When food waste is sent to landfill, not only is the energy used during transportation but as the food rots, its precious nutrients are lost and it emits methane gas.
 Methane is a greenhouse gas that’s roughly 30x more potent than carbon dioxide.

->

-> By composting your organic waste at home, you’re reducing the amount sent to landfill, and lowering methane emissions.
+By composting your organic waste at home, you’re reducing the amount sent to landfill, and lowering methane emissions.

 The nutrients you get from the compost go a long way to creating healthy soil.
 And healthy soil means happy plants.